maickrau/GraphAligner/README.md

 ### Running

-Quickstart: `bin/GraphAligner -g input_graph.gfa -f input_reads.fa -a output_alignments.json`
+Quickstart: `GraphAligner -g input_graph.gfa -f input_reads.fa -a output_alignments.json`

-See [Parameters](#parameters), the option `bin/GraphAligner --help` and the subsections below for more information and options
+See [Parameters](#parameters), the option `GraphAligner --help` and the subsections below for more information and options

 #### File formats